machinefi/w3bstream-ios-sdk/README.md

 # Usage
 ## Integration
-drag the MFWebStream.xcframework into your project,  ensure the copy clicked. go to the general tab, open the _Frameworks,_ _Libraries, and Embedded Content_ section, change **Do Not Embed** to **Embed & Sign**
+Open the build foler, drag the MFWebStream.xcframework into your project,  ensure the copy clicked. go to the general tab, open the _Frameworks,_ _Libraries, and Embedded Content_ section, change **Do Not Embed** to **Embed & Sign**
 ## Use
 `import MFWebStream`